airladon/FigureOne/docs/README.md

 can only be clamped to their edge.

-To repeat all other image resolutions, a texture can be mapped to a rectangle and then the rectangle repeated throughout the diagram.
+To repeat all other image resolutions, a texture can be mapped to a rectangle and then the rectangle repeated throughout the figure.

 ### Properties